 |

-| Dr. Johnson Memorial | Panel on the side of the memorial |
+Dr. Johnson Memorial | Panel on the side of the memorial, 2003 | |

 Beneath the west tower are two tombs and there is a printed notice giving details.
 The lady shown in the effigy has been shown to represent Elizabeth the daughter of Henry Hussey of King's Bromley, who died in 1523.
 The tomb was removed from its original position when the church was being rebuilt in the 1820s and shortened by removing the feet in order to make it fit under a staircase.
 The tomb was restored by the Kynnersley family in 1889.
 The tomb is open at the back and has beneath an effigy of a skeleton to show the subject in life and death.
-The tomb of Sir Thomas Kynnersley has image cut into the slab on the top instead of an effigy.
+The tomb of Sir Thomas Kynnersley has the image cut into the slab on the top instead of an effigy.
 A translation of the Latin inscription by the Rev. Preb.
-W. H. O. Moss, a former vicar of Uttoxeter reads "Here lie the bodies of Thomas Kynnersley of Morley, Knight and of his wives and their sons and daughters.
+W. H. O. Moss, a former vicar of Uttoxeter, reads "Here lie the bodies of Thomas Kynnersley of Morley, Knight and of his wives and their sons and daughters.
 Thomas died in 1505.
 May God have mercy on their souls.
 Amen" The first wife of Sir Thomas, was Margery the daughter of John Agarde and she is believed to be depicted in the right hand panel.
 His second wife was the daughter of Humphrey Wolrich and she was the widow of Henry Petitt of Badger.
 Sir Thomas and his third wife, Elizabeth Hussey, are shown in the central panel, kneeling beside the cross.

-The Talbot Inn derives its name from the Talbot family who were Earls of Shrewsbury and had lands in Staffordshire and Alton.
+The Talbot Inn derives its name from the Talbot family who were Earls of Shrewsbury and had lands in Staffordshire including Alton.
 The inn dates from the late 16th century and in 1644 it was given as a bequest by John Dynes to provide from its rents money to pay for the apprenticeship of the poor.
 The building survived the fire of 1672, which destroyed much of the town.

 The Buildings of England, Staffordshire, by Nikolaus Pevsner, Penguin,